CYB3RV4D3R/devsecops-training/workshop/content/DSO-overview.md

 - Processing text
 - Shell functions

-## Python Basics
+## Git Basics
-- Variables
-- Strings
-- List
-- Dictionaries
+- Git Fundamentals
-- Networking
+- Install Git
-- Exception Handling
+- Git Branches
+- Git Add, Commit, & Push
-- Functions
+- Git Merge
-- File I/O, Sys Module, OS Module
+- Git File Management
+- Git Workflows

 ## YAML
 - What is YAML and what it is used for